How to choose or build a multi-play unit

 Besides, by combining physical challenges with quieter educational games, they cater for children of different levels of ability or age groups, providing them with the opportunity to interact and play together.

-Mix and match colours, materials and play functions
+Mix & match colours, materials and play functions on standard units

-Browse all the options presented below and feel free to contact our play specialists’ team to know more about the range.
+Browse all the options presented below and feel free to contact our play specialists to know more about the range.

 Timber multi-play units